 These practica enable students to become not only technologically literate but also innovative in thinking though uses of existing technologies in new ways.
-I believe students bring knowledge to the classroom and include collaborative, workshop sessions to foster those ideas.
+Workshop sessions in class include collaborative sessions to foster those ideas.
 Encouraging students to think in new ways and explore topics in-depth for different audiences, my classes enable all of us to explore how meaning is made through words, images, sounds, and video for different audiences and cultures.

 Student work examples:

-Ohio NATAS regional Emmy award - 2016 video essay - Gi Yu Dojo - Video here
+Ohio NATAS regional award - 2016 video essay - Gi Yu Dojo - Video here

 This collaborative coding and reporting project has won three first place awards so far.